-Many sources provide historical accounts of the developments that led to the formulation of the P vs NP Problem and to the development of the theory of NP-completeness (see, e.g., [6, Sec.
-1.5] and [17]).
-Still, we feel that we should not refrain from offering our own impressions, which are based on the text of the original papers.
+Many sources provide historical accounts of the developments that led to the formulation of the P vs NP Problem and to the discovery of the theory of NP-completeness (see, e.g., [81, Sec.
+1.5] and [210]).
+Still, we feel that we should not refrain from offering our own impressions, which are based on the texts of the original papers.

-Nowadays, the theory of NP-completeness is commonly attributed to Cook [3], Karp [8], and Levin [11].
-It seems that Cook's starting point was his interest in theorem proving procedures for propositional calculus [3, P. 151].
-Trying to provide evidence to the difficulty of deciding whether or not a given formula is a tautology, he identified \mathcal{NP} as a class containing "many apparently difficult problems" (cf. e.g., [3, P. 151]), and showed that any problem in \mathcal{NP} is reducible to deciding membership in the set of 3DNF tautologies.
-In particular, Cook emphasizes the importance of the concept of polynomial-time reductions and of the complexity class \mathcal{NP} (both explicitly defined for the first time in his paper).
+Nowadays, the theory of NP-completeness is commonly attributed to Cook [55], Karp [130], and Levin [145].
+It seems that Cook's starting point was his interest in theorem proving procedures for propositional calculus [55, P. 151].
+Trying to provide evidence to the difficulty of deciding whether or not a given formula is a tautology, he identified $\mathcal{NP}$ as a class containing "many apparently difficult problems" (cf, e.g., [55, P. 151]), and showed that any problem in $\mathcal{NP}$ is reducible to deciding membership in the set of 3DNF tautologies.
+In particular, Cook emphasized the importance of the concept of polynomial-time reductions and the complexity class $\mathcal{NP}$ (both explicitly defined for the first time in his paper).
 He also showed that CLIQUE is computationally equivalent to SAT, and envisioned a class of problems of the same nature.

-Karp's paper [8] can be viewed as fulfilling Cook's prophecy: Stimulated by Cook's work, Karp demonstrates that a "large number of classic difficult computational problems, arising in fields such as mathematical programming, graph theory, combinatorics, computational logic and switching theory, are [NP-]complete (and thus equivalent)" [8, P. 86].
+Karp's paper [130] can be viewed as fulfilling Cook's prophecy: Stimulated by Cook's work, Karp demonstrated that a "large number of classic difficult computational problems, arising in fields such as mathematical programming, graph theory, combinatorics, computational logic and switching theory, are [NP-]complete (and thus equivalent)" [130, P. 86].
 Specifically, his list of twenty-one NP-complete problems includes Integer Linear Programming, Hamilton Circuit, Chromatic Number, Exact Set Cover, Steiner Tree, Knapsack, Job Scheduling, and Max Cut.
-Karp defines \mathcal{NP} in terms of Definition 18, points to its relation to "backtrack search of polynomial bounded depth" and views it as the residence of a "wide range of important computational problems" (which are not in \mathcal{P}).
-Independently of these developments, while being in the USSR, Levin proved the existence of "universal search problems" (where universality meant NP-completeness [11]).
-The starting point of Levin's work was his interest in the "perebor" conjecture asserting the inherent need for brute-force in some search problems that have efficiently checkable solutions (i.e., problems in \mathcal{PC}).
-He emphasizes the implication of polynomial-time reductions on the relation between the time complexity of the related problem (for any growth rate of the time complexity), asserts the NP-completeness of six "classical search problems" and claims that the underlying method "provides a mean for readily obtaining" similar results for "many other important search problems."
+Interestingly, Karp defined $\mathcal{NP}$ in terms of verification procedures (i.e., Definition 2.5), pointed to its relation to "backtrack search of polynomial bounded depth", and viewed $\mathcal{NP}$ as the residence of a "wide range of important computational problems" (which are not in $\mathcal{P}$ ).

+Independently of these developments, while being in the USSR, Levin proved the existence of "universal search problems" (where universality meant NP-completeness).
+The starting point of Levin's work [145] was his interest in the "perebor" conjecture asserting the inherent need for brute-force in some search problems that have efficiently checkable solutions (i.e., problems in $\mathcal{PC}$ ).
+Levin emphasized the implication of polynomial-time reductions on the relation between the time complexity of the related problem (for any growth rate of the time complexity), asserted the NP-completeness of six "classical search problems", and claimed that the underlying method "provides a mean for readily obtaining" similar results for "many other important search problems."